what is optical coherence tomography?

 Fourier-domain OCT (FDOCT) is a type of optical coherence tomography (OCT) that uses a Fourier transform-based method to generate high-resolution images of biological tissues.
 OCT is a non-invasive imaging technique that uses light waves to produce cross-sectional images of tissues in vivo.
 It has become an important tool in ophthalmology, cardiology, dermatology, and other medical fields.

 FDOCT works by measuring the interference between the light waves reflected from different depths within the tissue.
-The reflected light waves are combined with a reference light wave to generate an interference pattern, which is detected by a photodetector.
-The intensity of the interference pattern is then Fourier transformed to obtain a depth-resolved image of the tissue structure.
+The system combines the reflected light waves with a reference light wave to generate an interference pattern, which a photodetector detects.
+The system then Fourier transforms the intensity of the interference pattern to obtain a depth-resolved image of the tissue structure.

 Compared to time-domain OCT (TD-OCT), which was the first generation of OCT technology, FDOCT is faster and more sensitive and allows for higher-resolution imaging.
 FDOCT has become the dominant OCT technology in clinical practice and has enabled a wide range of diagnostic and research applications, including the imaging of the retina, anterior segment of the eye, skin, and cardiovascular system.